Chris Eagles: Manchester United

-On 31 August 2006, Eagles agreed to spend four months on loan at Dutch Eredivisie side N.E.C., to gain more experience.
+On 31 August 2006, Eagles agreed to spend four months on loan at Dutch Eredivisie side NEC Nijmegen to gain more experience.
 He decided to take the option of returning to Old Trafford on 21 December after struggling to get many games at the Stadion de Goffert.
-On 13 March, Eagles featured in the second half for United in the UEFA Celebration Match exhibition at Old Trafford against Marcello Lippi's Europe XI.
+On 13 March, Eagles featured in the second half for United in the UEFA Celebration Match exhibition game at Old Trafford against Marcello Lippi's Europe XI.
 On 28 April, Eagles scored his first senior goal for United in a 4–2 Premier League win over Everton; after coming on as a second-half substitute, he scored a 93rd-minute goal to put the result beyond doubt as United went five points clear in their race for the Premier League title.
 He was an unused substitute in the 2007 FA Community Shield, as United beat Chelsea on penalties following a 1–1 draw.

 Burnley

 In July 2008, Eagles signed for Burnley on a three-year contract for an undisclosed fee.
 The London Evening Standard reported that the fee was £1.2 million, of which £200,000 would go to Watford as part of a sell-on clause.
 Manager Owen Coyle said: "He can play as a striker, or behind the striker or wide or as a central midfielder.
 He gives you a host of variations, but outwith that he's a talented footballer and that's what we want – young exciting talents to complement the quality we already have."
 Eagles made his league debut for Burnley on 9 August in a 4–1 loss to Sheffield Wednesday.
 On 27 September, he scored his first goal for Burnley in a 3–1 victory over rivals Preston North End.
 He was nominated for the Championship Player of the Month award for November, losing out to Chris Iwelumo.
-He ended the 2008–09 season with eight goals in 57 league and cup appearances, and came on as a 69th-minute substitute for Robbie Blake as Burnley beat Sheffield United 1–0 in the Championship play-off Final at Wembley Stadium.
+He ended the 2008–09 season with eight goals in 57 league and cup appearances, and came on as a 69th-minute substitute for Robbie Blake as Burnley beat Sheffield United 1–0 in the Championship play-off final at Wembley Stadium.

 He scored two goals in 34 Premier League games in the 2009–10 campaign as Burnley were relegated in 18th-place.
 In July 2010, the "Clarets" accepted a bid from Scottish champions Rangers to buy Eagles, but the player was unable to agree terms with the Scottish club and remained in England.
 He agreed a new two-year contract with Burnley the following month.
 In October 2010, manager Brian Laws said that Eagles was "unplayable" and in "absolutely magnificent form" after scoring five goals in the space of four games.
 Eagles went on to score 15 goals in 48 appearances for Burnley in the 2010–11 season, and newly appointed manager Eddie Howe was reported to have planned to build his team around Eagles.